 VIII.
 Permitted Fishing Locations

 Teams/competitors may fish anywhere on tournament waters available to the public and accessible by boat, except areas posted or designated as “off limits,” “no boats,” “keep out,” “restricted area,” etc. or within 50 yards of a team’s/competitor’s anchored boat.
-An anchored boat is a boat held in a stable position by a rope/anchor or shallow water anchor (e.g., Power Pole, Talon) with the trolling motor up.
+An anchored boat is a boat held in a stable position by a rope/anchor or shallow water anchor (e.g., Power Pole, Talon).

 All fishing must be conducted from the boat.
 A team/competitor may not leave the boat to land a fish or make the boat more accessible to fishing waters.
 Teams/competitors may leave the boat to use a restroom, retrieve a lure, or for safety purposes.
 Teams/competitors must leave and return to the designated check-in by boat.
 The boat must remain in the tournament waters during competition hours.